 Therefore, today I want to discuss the feeling of overwhelm when being at home, doing regular household tasks because we are all at home at least at some point in time.

 Household work – it sounds so easy, right?

 And honestly, I can’t tell who struggles with it the most.

 Is it the women who stay at home, or the ones who stay at home and work from there, or women with a job outside the house?

 Each comes with its own set of difficulties.

 Women who stay at home are always there.
 They usually see every littlest, tiniest thing which should be done at home and want to make it perfect.
-Who wouldn’t be overwhelmed if looking to achieve a perfection?
+Who wouldn’t be overwhelmed if looking to achieve perfection?

 Work from home women (especially moms) have a hard time juggling both work and household tasks while being in the same place most of the day(s).
 What’s more, quite often some household “necessity” interferes and disrupts the work-from-home part of life.
-They’re overwhelmed by the number of (often unrelated) tasks which compete for their attention.
+They’re overwhelmed by the number of (often unrelated) tasks that compete for their attention.
 All happening in the same space.

 Women with a job which requires leaving the house each day have a strict period of time in a day to do the tasks which household demands.
 They can also be overwhelmed by a number of tasks mixed with an inevitable time constraint.